 Within EBS there is the concept of a person being designated as a “buyer”.
 There are also several functions (screens) that have been designed only for “buyers” in that if a non-buyer attempts to access it, then access is denied; however, there is nothing to stop one of these buyer functions being added to the menu of a user who is not a buyer.
 So now when you analyze the risks you come across this user who is not a buyer with access to a particular buyer related function, and you report on this as a risk, this is a false positive.

 Here is a screenshot of this type of CFP in action; the Purchase Orders function is available on the users’ menu, but if the user attempts to open the screen, access is denied because the user is not defined as a “buyer”…

 There are other types of CFP within EBS, such as…

 - Cross-organization false positive

-Imagine now that there are all these types of false positive in the system and you have a large user base and you are looking for lots of different types of risks, you could potentially end up reporting on 10’s of thousands of risks that are really false positives.
+Imagine now that there are all these types of false positive in the system and you have a large user base and you are looking for lots of different kinds of risks, you could potentially end up reporting on 10’s of thousands of risks that are false positives.

 A good SoD solution should be able to handle these types of false positive to make the process as simple and efficient as possible.